andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-verifying-a-receipt-signature-in-swift.md

 The final step is to take the `X509` pointer, and use it to verify the authenticity of the signature on the PKCS #7 Container.

-Once again, here&#8217;s a function that can take both items and do the work:
+Once again, here's a function that can take both items and do the work:

 <pre class="lang:swift decode:true " title="verifyAuthenticity" >fileprivate func verifyAuthenticity(_ x509Certificate: UnsafeMutablePointer&lt;X509&gt;, PKCS7Container: UnsafeMutablePointer&lt;PKCS7&gt;) throws {
     //①